| Are women at risk? Women are at risk for heart

 information, including fat calories, many cookbooks have heart-healthy recipes

 and some restaurants serve low-fat dishes.
+Take care of

 diabetes.
 If